top of page

 1) Destroy the original attacker who delivered the virus.

-A card already in snow or water cannot be virally infected.
+A card already in water cannot be virally infected.
 If the infected card already had a prior illness (virus or poison), the pre-existing condition is replaced by the new attacker’s poison.

 Poisonous